How to Use a Bitcoin ATM in 8 Simple Steps

 In addition to the company’s fee, there are network fees associated with the cryptocurrency you wish to buy.
 For Bitcoin, there is an additional $1-$4 miner fee.
 With Ethereum transactions, there is a GAS fee.
 Each cryptocurrency has an internal fee structure, with some being pricier than others.
 You can find more information about the various network fees associated with different cryptocurrencies in each of their Cryptocurrency Explained articles: Bitcoin, Ethereum, Litecoin, Dash, Chainlink, Stellar, and Binance.

 So, in my case, I inserted $20 into the machine.
 The 6.99% fee of $1.40 was deducted from my total in addition to a $1 miners fee.
-In less than 10 minutes (the average time it takes to verify Bitcoin transactions), $17.60 worth of BTC appeared in my crypto wallet.
+In less than 10 minutes (the average time it takes to verify Bitcoin transactions), my cash was instantly converted to $17.60 BTC which appeared in my crypto wallet

 The minimum amount of cash required to use a Bitcoin ATM is $5, proving that cryptocurrency is accessible to all.
 You do not have to be rich to buy Bitcoin.